MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-product-bundles-sell-multiple-items-together.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

 Encourage customers to buy more products instead of a single product by combining products in a bundle.
-Bundles replace the older kit functionality in [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)].
-Kits have been deprecated, so we recommend that you start using bundles instead.

  These are the differences between kits and bundles: